 Volume of Conversation

-Basically, this metric tracks how often an active user, existing or potential customer) mentions your brand or product gets mentioned on social media.
+This metric tracks how often an active user, existing or potential customer) mentions your brand or product on social media.
 Your conversation volume should rise when running a campaign.
 In social listening, volumes of conversation are measured.
 It’s not about quantity, as that kind of measurement doesn’t reveal much, but quality, i.e. the quality of the conversation or social media post.

 Rate of Engagement

-Several metrics can gauge your rate of engagement (engagement rate), including the number of replies, mentions, retweets, favourites, shares, etc. Based on this metric, you’ll be able to figure out how likely your posts will go viral and how relatable your brand is as well.
+Several metrics can gauge your engagement rate (engagement rate), including the number of replies, mentions, retweets, favourites, shares, etc. Based on this metric, you’ll be able to figure out how likely your posts will go viral and how relatable your brand is as well.
 Each spike in this metric could signal the start of a social media crisis.
 We calculate it as the total number of interactions your content receives divided by your total number of followers, multiplied by 100%.Active listening on social media for consumer-generated media is critical for any B2C business that claims to be social media savvy.
 Click To Tweet

 Share of Voice

 It compares your own brand’s share of industry-related social media messages with those of your competitors.
 Your share of voice can help determine the prominence of your brand awareness campaign to potential customers.
-Most often, it’s measured as a percentage of industry-wide mentions or mentions among a narrow group of competitors.
+It’s often measured as a percentage of industry-wide mentions or mentions among a narrow group of competitors.
 It’s what’s determined when social listening meets competitive analysis.

-The larger your social network, the higher the share of voice you get.
-It’s a good way to build a community with your target audience.
-Still, it can also tap into other aspects of how you interact with others, such as your link sharing, relationship building or thoughtful engagement.
+The more extensive your social network, the higher the share of voice you get.
+It’s an excellent way to build a community with your target audience.
+Still, it can also tap into other aspects of interacting with others, such as link sharing, relationship building or thoughtful engagement.
 While this data may not show an actual conversation taking place, it paints a picture of the general mood of the community.
 It is also a great indicator to see what type of topic is being discussed and how influential each voice on social media has become for the time being.
 This data provides an understanding of your customers and brands that organisations cannot obtain through traditional means.